10 Signs Why Your SMB Needs a Warehouse Management System

 - Chaotic environment/flying blind— if you don’t trust the information coming out of your warehouse, you have trouble meeting traceability requirements, or you struggle to generate and send timely ASNs, it’s time for a WMS.
-You need a WMS for SMBs that provides the disciplines and data collection necessary for visibility, traceability and automatic document generation.
+You need a WMS for small businesses/SMBs that provides the disciplines and data collection necessary for visibility, traceability and automatic document generation.

 - High turnover/uneven workloads—A chaotic environment, too much manual administrative work, and uneven workloads can lead to workers frustration, low job satisfaction, and high staff turnover.
 If you find you’re spending an inordinate amount of time hiring, training, and micro‐managing staff about what to do and where things are, it may be time to switch to a WMS.

 - Jammed up receiving dock— Is your receiving area an obstacle course with incoming shipments sitting for hours before they are received into the system?
 Are trucks backed up in your yard waiting to unload?
 Are items often missing or misplaced during receiving?
 These are all sign that you could use a WMS.
 A jammed receiving dock slows overall throughput, increases lost and damaged items, and creates safety hazards for workers.